 An easy-to-use viewing and focusing aid which allows near and farsighted photographers to view the finder image accurately without wearing eyeglasses.

-Correction lens, 0.0 neutral.
+Correction lens, -4.0 strength.
 An easy-to-use viewing and focusing aid which allows near and farsighted photographers to view the finder image accurately without wearing eyeglasses.

 Optional Nikon eyepiece diopters allow you to optimize your SLR viewfinder’s sharpness in conjunction with your individual eyesight.
 Eyepiece diopters are designed for specific camera models and are identified by a plus, a minus or a neutral numeric diopter value.